mst209/birds/README.md

 6. Create the table using `bundle exec rake db:migrate`
    * Note, I decided not to use foreign key constraints as in the future we may need to add children before their parents.
 7. Seed the initial data using `rails db:seed`
+   1. Based on data it is clear that foreign keys should not be used, therefor they have been omitted.
 8. Write Recursive CTE functions to efficiently traverse trees.
 9. Use `fx` gem to facilitate migrations of CTE functions
 10. Add `ancestors`, `self_and_ancestors`, `descendents`, `self_and_descendents`, `common_ancestors`, `root`, `depth`, and `lowest_common_ancestor` methods to the model
 11. Add `rspec` & `rubocop`
 12. Create the api contoller using `rails g controller CommonAncestors`